 Essentially they’re a quick and easy exercise that you can do anywhere — no gym required! — any time, even while you’re juggling a million other things.

 They’re named after Dr. Arnold Kegel, the American gynaecologist who first noted that women’s internal muscles were weakened by childbirth and came up with simple exercises to help strengthen them.

 Doctors, health practitioners and sexologists are all pro kegel exercises as they’re a cheap (read, free!) and easy way of strengthening your pelvic floor muscles, which can naturally weaken with pregnancy, childbirth, surgery, age and being overweight.
 By strengthening these specific muscles, you can improve bladder control and reduce the chance of light bladder leakage and urinary incontinence.
 Kegel exercises can also help aid recovery from childbirth and gynecological surgery, as well as improving your sex life.

-NOTE Once you learn how to do them, do not practice Kegel exercises at the same time you are urinating more than twice a month.
+NOTE: Once you learn how to do them, do not practice Kegel exercises at the same time you are urinating.
 Doing the exercises while you are urinating can weaken your pelvic floor muscles over time or cause damage to bladder and kidneys.

 NOTE: Kegel exercises aren’t a cure-all quick fix for severe incontinence — book an appointment with your doctor to discuss ways they can help you — but more a preventative exercise against the general loss of vaginal elasticity that can be a factor of age or lifestyle.

 Some tools/props can help